Metamaterial: Liquid

 Metafluids offer programmable properties such as viscosity, compressibility, and optical.
 One approach employed 50-500 micron diameter air-filled elastomer spheres suspended in silicon oil.
 The spheres compress under pressure, and regain their shape when the pressure is relieved.
 Their properties differ across those two states.
 Unpressurized, they scatter light, making them opaque.
 Under pressure, they collapse into half-moon shapes, focusing light, and becoming transparent.
 The pressure response could allow them to act as a sensor or as a dynamic hydraulic fluid.
 Like cornstarch, it can act as either a Newtonian or a non-Newtonian fluid.
 Under pressure, it becomes non-Newtonian – meaning its viscosity changes in response to shear force.

 Hall metamaterials

 In 2009, Marc Briane and Graeme Milton proved mathematically that one can in principle invert the sign of a 3 materials based composite in 3D made out of only positive or negative sign Hall coefficient materials.
 Later in 2015 Muamer Kadic et al. showed that a simple perforation of isotropic material can lead to its change of sign of the Hall coefficient.
 This theoretical claim was finally experimentally demonstrated by Christian Kern et al.

 In 2015, it was also demonstrated by Christian Kern et al. that an anisotropic perforation of a single material can lead to a yet more unusual effect namely the parallel Hall effect.
 This means that the induced electric field inside a conducting media is no longer orthogonal to the current and the magnetic field but is actually parallel to the latest.

-Meta-biomaterials

-Meta-biomaterials are a type of mechanical metamaterial purposefully designed to interact with biological systems, integrating principles from both metamaterial science and biological disciplines.
-Engineered at the nanoscale, these materials adeptly manipulate electromagnetic, acoustic, or thermal properties to facilitate biological processes.
-Through meticulous adjustment of their structure and composition, meta-biomaterials hold promise in augmenting various biomedical technologies such as medical imaging, drug delivery, and tissue engineering.
-This underscores the importance of comprehending biological systems through the interdisciplinary lens of materials science.